 Also Read: Role of Video Conferencing in Healthcare

-Access to all data at one place
+Access to all data in one place

-With all the data at one place, pulling out reports, identifying patterns, planning, and strategizing becomes a breeze.
+With all the data in one place, pulling out reports, identifying patterns, planning, and strategizing becomes a breeze.
 UC can help hospitals with information on data points like potential health issues, recovery rates, percentage of people operated on, percentage of people cured by medication, etc. Such data can prove to be a gold mine for some significant research in the healthcare fraternity.
 From an administrative standpoint, hospitals can gather data on-peak hours for appointments, the number of last-minute cancellations and no-shows, and reasons for cancellations.
 The possibilities are just endless.